alexanderdickson/waitForImages/README.md

        $(this).addClass('loaded');
     });

-You can also set the third argument to `true` if you'd like the plugin to iterate over all elements, checking for images referenced in the CSS (by default, it looks at the `background-image`, `list-style-image`, `border-image` and `border-corner-image` properties).
+You can also set the third argument to `true` if you'd like the plugin to iterate over the colleciton and all descendent elements, checking for images referenced in the CSS (by default, it looks at the `background-image`, `list-style-image`, `border-image` and `border-corner-image` properties).
 If it finds any, they will be treated as a descendant image.

 The callback will be called on the successful **and** unsuccessful loading of the image.
 Check the third argument to determine the success of the image load.
 It will be `true` if the image loaded successfully.